AllanWang/McGill-Public/Comp-529/notes.md

   * **Perspectives** - Consideration of quality properties
     * Complementary to viewpoints, ensures that our structures exhibit properties we require

-## Textbook Ch 2 - Software Architecture Concepts
+## Ch 2 - Software Architecture Concepts

 * Computer systems are made up of software, data (transient of persistent) and hardware
 * The architecture of a system refers to its elements and relationships, its fundamental properties, and the principles of its design and evolution